 According to Freedom House, democracy has been in retreat worldwide for 12 years.
 Many people are pushing back, including activists and organizers who are nonviolently struggling, using tactics like strikes, boycotts, and mass demonstrations against entrenched power.
 Other individuals and groups take different approaches, some seeking a greater degree of neutrality and emphasizing deliberative dialogue, particularly when they work within institutions such as schools, public agencies, and newspapers.
 In 2018, Frontiers brought people from these communities of scholarship and practice together to ask how they can learn from and complement each another.

 You can review the full Frontiers 2018 agenda here.

 Frontiers of Democracy 2017 was focused on multiple frameworks for civic and democratic work developed, respectively, by Caesar McDowell of the Interaction Institute for Social Change and MIT, Archon Fung of the Harvard Kennedy School of Government, and Tisch College’s Peter Levine.
 Our short take speakers included Rev. Dr. F. Willis Johnson, the senior minister of Wellspring Church in Ferguson, Missouri; Wendy Willis of the Deliberative Democracy Consortium and the National Policy Consensus Center; and Hardy Merriman, President of the International Center on Nonviolent Conflict.

 In addition, the Journal of Public Deliberation, the Deliberative Democracy Consortium, and The Democracy Imperative held a preconference symposium on “Deliberative Democracy in an Era of Rising Authoritarianism.”

 Check out the preconference symposium's agenda and readings and the full Frontiers 2017 agenda.
-You can watch video of this year's introduction, "short take" speakers, and one of our afternoon plenaries, below.
+You can watch video of that year's introduction, "short take" speakers, and one of our afternoon plenaries, on our YouTube channel.